 NOTE: Construction documents for proposed fire apparatus access and locations of fire lanes shall be submitted to the Fire Marshal office for review and approval prior to construction.
 Required fire apparatus access roads shall be constructed and in service prior to and maintained during construction.

 - A water supply analysis shall be performed by a qualified engineer and fire flows shall be verified by an engineer, and a report shall be provided by the architect.

-- Fire flow requirements for proposed construction shall be based upon Appendix B of the 2006 International Fire Code.
+- Fire flow requirements for proposed construction shall be based upon Appendix B of the latest adopted edition of the International Fire Code.

 - Fire Hydrants shall be provided along the required fire apparatus access roads and adjacent public streets.